-With my older son, I struggled with breastfeeding not so much because of the physical pain, but because I felt solely tied down to a task that requires constant interruption with little breaks in between.
+With my older son, I struggled with breastfeeding because I felt tied down.
 As such, I didn’t feed him on demand.

-Plus we’re still somewhat feeding on schedule since the boys need to eat no longer than every three hours.
+Plus we’re also feeding on schedule since the boys need to eat no longer than every three hours.
 So we’re doing a bit of both.

 Putting the baby down drowsy but awake

-I now get to test out the ubiquitous advice of putting the baby down drowsy enough to invite sleep but awake enough so that he learns to fall asleep on his own (and won’t freak out when he wonders why he’s not in someone’s arms anymore but in the bassinet).
+I now get to test out the ubiquitous advice of putting the baby down drowsy but awake.
+I want them to learn to sleep on their own.
+And I don’t want them freak out and wonder why they’re not in someone’s arms anymore but in the bassinet).

 Amazingly, both boys yet again have done well with this method.
-Of course there are moments when they fall asleep in someone’s arms or by nursing before being set down, but generally they’ll settle themselves to sleep without needing to be in deep sleep.
+They’ll still fall asleep in someone’s arms or by nursing before being set down.
+But they’ll settle themselves to sleep without needing to be in deep sleep.

 Putting the baby flat on his back

 My first son never liked sleeping flat on his back.
-In fact, I had to sort through early photos of him sleeping on his back to prove that he had at one point done this, because for the remainder of his infancy until we sleep trained him, he required different methods and contraptions to fall asleep, from wedges to swings to infant seats that curled him into a ball, he didn’t sleep on his back.
+I even had to sort through early photos of him sleeping on his back to prove he had at one point done this.
+Because until we sleep trained, he required different methods and contraptions to fall asleep.
+From wedges to swings to infant seats that curled him into a ball, he didn’t sleep on his back.

-This time around, the twin boys are almost always flat on their backs, especially at nights when there isn’t anyone there to hold them all those hours.
+This time, the twins are almost always flat on their backs, especially at nights when no one can hold them.

 Having them nap in different parts of the house